CSU Research Competition

 3. Project Summary/Abstract (100-200 words)

-4. Project Narrative/Description (maximum 1400 words) about the scholarly research/creative project and findings
+4. Project Narrative/Description about the scholarly research/creative project and findings

 • Different disciplines have different approaches for the organization of the project narrative/description (or "body" of the paper).
 One common approach is the IMRaD format, but this may not be the format most common in your discipline.